Let's stay in touch! Sign up for our email list and never miss a new release.

 Garment Care Guide

-Hand Wash
+Hand Washing

 1. Fill up a sink or basin with cool/cold water.

 2. As your sink is filling up, add a tablespoon or so of fabric detergent (or however much your detergent recommends; you don't need a lot).
-We recommend you choose a detergent that works on delicates and that is free of optical brighteners, chlorine, phosphates, and the ever-so-murky word "fragrance."
-Take a look at our recommendations here.

 3. Once the sink is filled up, add your garment and thoroughly swish it around.
 Depending on how dirty it is, you can leave it in the sink for up to 30 minutes, swishing it around every so often.